sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 ## Non-undo-able Insert Mode Commands

-In insert mode, `<C-u>` deletes everything from start of current line to cursor position (this is not *exactly* true, read `:h i_CTRL-U` for the exact behaviour, I won't repeat it here).
+In insert mode, [<kbd>&lt;C-u&gt;</kbd>][key-i-c-u] deletes everything from start of current line to cursor position (this is not *exactly* true, read `:h i_CTRL-U` for the exact behaviour, I won't repeat it here).
 This is quite convenient and I use it a lot more than I like to admit.
-Often, when I start a statement in a new line, I have second thoughts middle of the line and I quickly hit `<C-u>` and start typing in the idea from my second thought.
-But then of course, I realize that what I was doing originally was the right way.
-Now if I try to undo what's done by `<C-u>`, I can't.
-Since it's all treated as one insert operation, it's all one undo step.
+Often, when I start a statement in a new line, I have second thoughts middle of the line and I quickly hit
+<kbd>&lt;C-u&gt;</kbd> and start typing in the idea from my second thought.
+But then of course, I
+realize that what I was doing originally was the right way.
+Now if I try to undo what's done by
+<kbd>&lt;C-u&gt;</kbd>, I can't.
+Since it's all treated as one insert operation, it's all one undo
+step.

 This is why I got this: